qu8n/dotfiles/.scripts/raycast/README.md

 To enable accessing these scripts via Raycast, open Raycast > Settings > Extensions > Scripts > Script Commands > Add Directories and select this folder.

+After adding a new script, run "Refresh Apps and Settings" from Raycast.